pi-null-mezon/OpenIST/README.md

 # OpenIST

-A set of open tools for image segmentation and machine learning
+A set of open tools for image segmentation with machine learning

 **Acknowledgements**